McLaren M10A

 The ex-Settember Mclaren M10 in further evolved form at Westwood in 1975 or 1976, presumably driven by Jim Mullins.
 Copyright Brent Martin 2011.
 Used with permission.

-Tony Settember's M10/18 in 1972: 'a much modified M10A chassis which had been cut front and back, lengthening the wheelbase by 5"' Motoring News report on Road Atlanta 1972.
+The McLaren M10/18 of Tony Settember (Penngrove, CA) in 1972 was 'a much modified M10A chassis which had been cut front and back, lengthening the wheelbase by 5"' according to the Motoring News report on Road Atlanta 1972.
 The car was prepared by Bruce Burness, who had been George Follmer's mechanic in 1971.
-Settember US 1972 (6 races); US 1973 (7 races; best finish 4th at final race at Seattle).
+Raced by Settember in the US series in 1972 (6 races); and in 1973 (7 races; best finish 4th at final race at Seattle).
 Raced by Jim Mullins (Gresham, OR) in SCCA Northwest Regionals in 1974, leading at the Kent Regional 19 May 1974.
 Advertised Mar 1975 and presumably the same car raced by Mullins at Sears Point April 1976.

 The later mystery cars